MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Experiments

 We evaluate our method in the long-context extension stage of training.
 Specifically, we extend the context window of Qwen2.5-3B from 32K to 512K tokens using Yarn~\cite{peng2023yarn} extrapolated RoPE, with a scaling factor set to 32.
 Based on this configuration, we perform context extension training on the ProLong dataset~\cite{gao2024prolong}, with a maximum sequence length of 512K tokens, training over 1B tokens for 1 epoch.
 The averaged sparsity ratio profiled over all data samples with Qwen2.5-3B and \method{} is 0.95.
-Further training experiments are done on Llama-3.1-8B-Instruct \cite{grattafiori2024llama3} for 2B tokens for evaluating the scalability of MTraining to larger models and different model architectures, which can be found in Appendix \ref{sec:scalability}.
-Considering the effectiveness of MTraining is not coupled with any specific model scale or architectures, we focus on the case of Qwen in main text.
+To demonstrate generalizability across model scales and architectures, we additionally train Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3} on ProLong for 2B tokens with 512K context (extending from its original 128K window), following the Final Recipe from~\cite{gao2024prolong}; these results are presented in \S\ref{subsec:additional_exp}.